ndegwa007/alx-higher_level_programming/0x10-python-network_0/README.md

 3. Bash script that takes in a URL and displays all HTTP methods the server will accept.
 4. Bash script that takes in a URL as an argument, sends a GET request to the URL, and displays the body of the response A header variable X-School-User-Id must be sent with the value 98
+5. Bash script that takes in a URL, sends a POST request to the passed URL, and displays the body of the response A variable email must be sent with the value test@gmail.com A variable subject must be sent with the value I will always be here for PLD